junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 #### draft notes

-> 808 anime episode: fake quote from the book, rewriting the anime episode funny scenes, Cas watched TV: "I see now, it's hilarious", their talk, Cas: "If I see what I did in Heaven, I’m afraid I’ll kill myself" Current Dean reads past Cas’s thought, his memory of Heaven, his guilt, the real suicidal ideation, the devastation.
+> 808 anime episode: fake quote from the book, rewriting the anime episode funny scenes, Cas watched TV: "I see now, it's hilarious", their talk, Cas: "If I see what I did in Heaven, I'm afraid I'll kill myself" Current Dean reads past Cas's thought, his memory of Heaven, his guilt, the real suicidal ideation, the devastation.
 Dean has to hug him tight, hold on to him, talk through things using real words.
 Dean admits past him wanted to talk more at the time if not interrupted by Sam.
 Cas appreciates the comfort.
 >
 > After finish reading, they watch anime together in the motel room, Cas doesn't understand something, Dean explains to him, sometimes Dean just enjoys so much he laughs so hard, like gut-wrecking laugh, Cas enjoys watching him laugh and just smiles.
-Both healing slowly, quietly, enjoying each other’s company.
+Both healing slowly, quietly, enjoying each other's company.

 ###### [END]